 Kubelet performs redirection but not stream proxying.
-That is, Kubelet sends the stream server address opened by containerd to apiserver and lets apiserver directly access the stream service of containerd.
-At this point, authentication should be implemented for the stream service forwarder for security protection.
+That is, Kubelet sends the stream server address opened by containerd to the apiserver which then directly accesses the stream service of containerd.
+You need to authenticate the stream service forwarder for security purposes.

 - K8s v1.11 and later:

 K8s v1.11 introduced kubelet stream proxy, so that the stream service of containerd only needs to listen to the local address.

 Container Log and Related Parameters

 Docker saves container logs to a directory such as

 Specify in the Docker configuration files: